JumboInteractiveLimited/redux-cache/README.md

 ### 2. Set up your reducer
 Included are a couple of utilities for setting up your reducer to make it "cache enabled".

-Firstly, the `DEFAULT_KEY` is what `redux-cache` will use for storing and clearing cache valeus unless told to use an additional cache key.
+Firstly, the `DEFAULT_KEY` is what `redux-cache` will use for storing and clearing cache values unless told to use an additional cache key.
 Secondly is the `generateCacheTTL` function which will create a timestamp for you.

 In your reducer:
 ```javascript